Jail Locations, Visiting & Information

 Inmate Name, Inmate S#

 Rountree Medium Facility

 90 Rountree Lane

 Money can be left daily at the kiosk located in the Rountree - Medium Facility Lobby or Main Jail Lobby (reception staff cannot take any inmate deposits).
 Kiosks accept cash and credit cards.
 Deposits are accepted 24 hours a day 7 days a week.
 Money orders (payable to the inmate) can still be mailed in.
 Credit card deposits can also be made at these websites: www.santacruzpackages.com.

-Upon an inmate’s or officer’s request, excess personal property may be released.
+Upon the request of an inmate or officer, excess personal property may be released.
 This only pertains to property in the inmate’s possession in the housing unit.
 A property release form must be signed by the inmate.
 Releases occur Monday through Friday from 8 a.m. to 10:30 a.m. and 1:30 p.m. to 3:30 p.m.
 Property left upon release will be stored no longer than 120 days.

 - Inmates must be in custody for 72 hours prior to having any visit.

 - Inmates are limited to two 1-hour visits per week (Sunday through Saturday) and must be on separate days.

 - All visitors must be appropriately dressed.
 Attire, which is revealing, offensive, gang related or distracting to others will not be allowed.
 Shoes and shirts are required.
 Jail Staff will determine the appropriateness of the clothing.

-- Misconduct or violation of the jail rules will result in immediate termination of the visit and the possibility of being banned indefinitely.
+- Misconduct or violation of jail rules will result in immediate termination of the visit and may result in the termination of visiting privileges.